 Old power

-Good batteries are important when you’re moving big hunks on metal, but when they’re depleted they are still good for storage and Redwood Materials, the massive battery recycling company started by Tesla Chief Technology Officer JB Straubel, is claiming a record after it put 792 individual EV battery packs together and produced 63 megawatt hours for a small data centre that was set up alongside.
+Good batteries are important when you’re moving big hunks of metal, but when they’re depleted they are still good for storage and Redwood Materials, the massive battery recycling company started by Tesla Chief Technology Officer JB Straubel, is claiming a record after it put 792 individual EV battery packs together and produced 63 megawatt hours for a small data centre that was set up alongside.

 The project, outlined in this fascinating Canary Media story, has proven that storage in second-life batteries could be a legitimate business.